intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 ## Reduction inside 1 work-group - the main building block for reduction

-The reduction algorithm for 1 basic block depends currently on combination/availability of 2 features:
+The reduction algorithm for 1 work-group depends currently on combination/availability of 2 features:
 - `fast atomics` (i.e. operations available on the target device), such as fetch_add(), fetch_min(), etc.
 - `fast reduce` operation for work-group, i.e. `reduce_over_group()`

-So, if the reduction operation/type has both `fast atomics` and `fast reduce`, then the reduction on work-group with 1 reduction variable is implemented using does the following: the elements inside the work-group are reduced using `ext::oneapi::reduce` and the final result is atomically added to the final/global reduction variable.
+So, if the reduction operation/type has both `fast atomics` and `fast reduce`, then the reduction on work-group with 1 reduction variable does the following: the elements inside the work-group are reduced using `ext::oneapi::reduce` and the final result is atomically added to the final/global reduction variable.

 ```c++
     // Call user's lambda function or functor.
 Reducer.MValue gets initialized there.